shulizhu/group_activity_recommendation/README.md

 # JWT related secrets
 JWT_SECRET_KEY = '<secret>'
 ```

 You may ask the team members for the database password and the secret key for the app.

 **DO NOT UPLOAD `app_secrets.py`**

+## Production and Deployment

+The production back-end server is currently run on Amazon EC2 through Gunicorn, the .